Lifeline Medical Alert System Review 2025

 Buyer’s Tips: Call the company and ask if there are any fees they can take off your bill.
 You’d be surprised how far a quick call and a polite attitude will take you.
 Lifeline often waives the $50 activation fee and $29.95 shipping fee for new customers.

-Lifeline also has an online chat feature on the website.
-I tried this feature to ask about additional fees.
-All I had to do was click on the black and blue circle on the bottom right of the screen, and I was connected with a representative in a few seconds!
+Lifeline also has an online chat feature on the website, unlike LifeStation, which requires you to call in.
+I tried the feature to ask about additional fees.
+With the click of a button, I was connected with a representative in a few seconds!

 Setting Up My Systems